 A gain arising on a foreign exchange transaction can be regarded as a chargeable gain for Irish Capital Gains Tax purposes.

-A gain accruing to an individual on the disposal of a his/her private residence and grounds up to one acre which has been occupied by the individual throughout the period of ownership as his/her only or main residence is exempt from Irish capital gains tax.
+A gain accruing to an individual on the disposal of their private residence and grounds up to one acre which has been occupied by the individual throughout the period of ownership as their only or main residence is exempt from Irish capital gains tax.